play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

         redis.set(url, jsonlinks)
 ```

+This time the API service needs to know how to connect to the Redis instance as it is going to use it for caching.
+This information can be made available at run time using the `REDIS_URL` environment variable.
+A corresponding `ENV` entry is also added in the `Dockerfile` of the API service with a default value.

-A `redis` client instance is created using the hostname `redis` (same as the name of the service as we will see later) and the default redis port `6379`.
+A `redis` client instance is created using the hostname `redis` (same as the name of the service as we will see later) and the default Redis port `6379`.
-We are first trying to see if a cache is present in the Redis store for given URL, if not then we use the `extract_links` function as before and populate the cache for future attempts.
+We are first trying to see if a cache is present in the Redis store for a given URL, if not then we use the `extract_links` function as before and populate the cache for future attempts.

-Now, let's look into the udpated `docker-compose.yml` file:
+Now, let's look into the updated `docker-compose.yml` file:

 ```.term1
 cat docker-compose.yml